 \subsection{Stable Envelopes restrictions modulo \texorpdfstring{$\hbar^2$}{h²}: \texorpdfstring{$A_1$}{A1} type}

-In this case we have enough recursive relations similar to the ones which apper in \cite{Su}.
+In this case, we have enough recursive relations similar to the ones which appear in \cite{Su}.
 They arise from action by certain Steinberg correspondences.
-These correspondences appeared in the context of the convolution affine Grassmannian of type $A_1$ at least in in \cite{CK}.
-Even before that these correspondences were studied by H. Nakajima\cite{N4}, since the slices in type $A$ appear to have representation as Nakajima quiver varieties\cite{MVy}.
+These correspondences appeared in the context of the convolution affine Grassmannian of type $A_1$ at least in \cite{CK}.
+Even before that these correspondences were studied by H. Nakajima \cite{N4}, since the slices in type $A$ turn out to have a presentation as Nakajima quiver varieties\cite{MVy}.